The Maker Mom

-Circuit Maze from ThinkFun
+Circuit Maze Review

 Circuit Maze is the latest logic game from ThinkFun.
 It's presents fun logic challenges that build your brain.It’s always fun to give the old noggin a workout with ThinkFun’s games.
 So we were excited to try one of their latest, Circuit Maze